 FSANS: Time of Flight Small Angle Neutron Scattering Instrument [Due to upgrade, temporarily, no applications accepted]

 GINA: Vertical Sample Cold Neutron Beam Reflectometer with Polarization Option

 REF: Cold Neutron Beam Reflectometer for neutron optics testing

 There are two rounds per year of the regular BNC science proposals with deadlines: around 15 April and 15 October with slight variations according to the day of the week.
 The dates are announced via international mailing lists, social media channels and via this web page.
 The available instrument for the actual call may slightly vary due to technical reasons or accumulated backlog.

 In order to get beam time on a BNC instrument, users must prepare and submit an experimental proposal.
 The proposal form may be downloaded from the BNC website in MS Word format to fill in and submit electronically via e-mail to firstname.lastname@example.org.
 We encourage potential users to contact the respective instrument responsible when planning experiments and writing proposals.
 They will be glad to assist you to submit your proposal in due time.

 The submitted proposals will be reviewed by the international User Selection Panel for technical feasibility, safety and potential for high-impact science.

-The principal investigators will be notified about the referees’ decision by May 31, 2023.
-Beam time allocated as a result of the present call will be negotiated with the PI to be scheduled for cycles in Q3 and Q4 of 2023.
-The tentative reactor schedule for Q3 and Q4 2023 will be finalized by the end of June.
+The principal investigators will be notified about the referees’ decision by the end of May / November.
+Beam time allocated as a result of the actual call will be negotiated with the PI to be scheduled for cycles in Q3 and Q4 of the actual year and Q1 and Q2 of the following year for the April and October proposal rounds, respectively.
+The tentative reactor schedule Q3 and Q4 2023 is available here.